 By adding just a couple more ingredients, we can make this bread really good.
 Baking soda to make it rise; eggs give some structure, help it rise, and add flavor; salt; and fat (oil, butter, etc) make the bread flaky and add flavor.

-Bread tends to be a favorite in this household, buying bread is expensive (against the point of homesteading) and we don’t have an oven.
+Bread tends to be a favorite in this household, but buying bread is expensive (against the point of homesteading) and we don’t have an oven.
 We used to make pancakes all the time to solve this problem, but it got to be a little boring.
-So the pancake recipe started to evolve into amazing breads as we experimented with different ingredients and lots of different fillings.
+So the pancake recipe started to evolve into amazing breads and we experimented with different ingredients and lots of different fillings.

-Since this “bread” was something we just started throwing together, there isn’t really a recipe we follow which makes it easier to throw in the ingredients you have, just by knowing what you can get out of them.
-Then one day we made pepperoni bread on the stovetop.
+“Bread blogs” were something we just started throwing together, so there isn’t really a strict recipe we follow.
+This makes it easier to throw in the ingredients you have, just by knowing what you can get out of them.
+Then one day we made pepperoni bread on the stove top.
 Amazing, of course.
 I wonder what other good stuff we could put into bread for a quick, easy meal?
 ANYTHING!

-Hamburger, mushrooms, cheese, bacon, broccoli, apples, cinnamon, raisins, chocolate, beans, potatoes, hungry yet?
+Hamburger, mushrooms, cheese, bacon, broccoli, apples, cinnamon, raisins, chocolate, beans, potatoes, etc… hungry yet?